Yasamin-Nourijelyani/Yasamin-Nourijelyani/README.md

 ### Hi there 👋 I'm Yasamin!
 Welcome to my Github page!

-- 🌱 I am a Master of Science in Applied Computing student at the Unviersity of Toronto.
+- 🌱 I am a Master of Science in Applied Computing student in the Department of Computer Science at the University of Toronto.

 - ⚡I have worked on a Generative AI project utilizing complex deep-learning architectures.
 I have strong research and coding expertise through my work at Computer Science labs at the University of Toronto.
 I developed Python packages for machine learning models that navigated hyperparameter tuning and cancer detection.
 I have also developed a full stack educational web app for kindergarten students.
 I am interested in the applications of Artificial Intelligence in Healthcare.
 I am currently a teaching assistant for CSC301 Introduction to Software Engineering at the University of Toronto.
 - 📫 How to reach me: yasamin.nourijelyani@mail.utoronto.ca